200-hour Yoga Teacher Training

 This training is shaped and delivered by two lead teachers - Dr Rebekah Jade and Rebecca Moore - who bring together deep study, lived experience and a shared commitment to inclusive, embodied yoga education.

 They are joined by an incredible teaching faculty who will guide specialist modules throughout the programme.
-Their full bios will be shared shortly.
+Their full bios are shared below.

 -